istevenson/441project/game/README.md

 This is the final project for CS 441: Programming Languages and Applications taught by Professor Brian Hare.

-The following is the game logic per the project guidelines.

 THE PROBLEM:
 Consider a simple game consisting of a series of n coins (n is even) of various denominations laid in a row.
 (For our purposes, the denominations do not have to match any actual real-world coins, but all